RedisLabs/redislabs-docs/content/modules/redisjson/_index.md

   - /modules/redisjson/redisjson-quickstart/
 ---

-The [RedisJSON](https://redis.io/docs/stack/json/) module adds support for the [JSON data structure](http://www.json.org/) to Redis databases.
+Redis Stack adds support for the [JSON data structure](http://www.json.org/) to Redis databases.

-Applications developed with the [open source version of RedisJSON](https://github.com/RedisJSON/RedisJSON) are 100% compatible with RedisJSON in Redis Enterprise Software.
+Applications developed with the [open source version of RedisJSON](https://github.com/RedisJSON/RedisJSON) are 100% compatible with Redis Enterprise databases with JSON enabled.

 ## JSON paths